rometaidla/CarND-Path-Planning-Project/README.md

 }
 ```

-For simplifying calculation, car reference angle is shifted to 0 and result is shifted back to original yaw.
+For simplifying calculation, car reference angle is shifted to 0 degrees and afterwards result is shifted back to original yaw.

 ### Rubric criterias